status-im/nimbus-eth2/docs/the_style_book/src/04_errors.md

 When faced with more complex and long-running programs where errors must be dealt with as part of control flow, the use of exceptions can directly be linked to issues like resource leaks, security bugs and crashes.

-Likewise, when preparing code for refactoring, the compiler offers little help in exception-based code: although raising a new exception breaks ABI, there is no corresponding change on in the API meaning that changes deep inside dependencies silently breaks dependent code until the issue becomes apparent at runtime, often under exceptional circumstances.
+Likewise, when preparing code for refactoring, the compiler offers little help in exception-based code: although raising a new exception breaks ABI, there is no corresponding change on in the API meaning that changes deep inside dependencies silently break dependent code until the issue becomes apparent at runtime, often under exceptional circumstances.

 A final note is that although exceptions may have been used sucessfully in some languages, these languages typically offer complementary features that help manage the complexities introduced by exceptions - RAII, mandatory checking of exceptions etc - this has yet to be developed for Nim.